UNIONIZE WILFRID LAURIER UNIVERSITY

 Students work for a reason; many of us need to earn an income to support ourselves and need to gain job experience in our fields of study.
 We are taking steps to unionize in order to improve the quality of all student jobs.

-Forming a labour union gives us the power to bargain improvements over our working conditions.
+Forming a labour union gives us the power to bargain for improvements over our working conditions.
 Collective bargaining is a democratic process, which means that what we bargain will be decided by us.
-Here are examples of the kinds of things that unionized student workers have bargained with their employers:
+Here are examples of the kinds of things that unionized student workers have bargained for with their employers:

 • Guaranteed pay increases